-C. The Proportion of Profits Exported to the Financial Sector

-The combination of the factors described in sub-sections A and B gives the net flow of interest payments from the productive to the financial sector.
+2.3 The Proportion of Profits Exported to the Financial Sector.
+The combination of the factors described in sub-sections 2.1 and 2.2 gives the net flow of interest payments from the productive sector to the financial sector.
 Figure 5 shows this net flow of interest payments as a share of after-tax profits.
-11 Its low share until the mid 1960s reflects the combination of the low real interest rate and the low debt burden.
-Its climb starting in the mid 1960s reflects the increased debt burden that we saw above.
+Its low share until the mid-1960s reflects the combination of the low real interest rate and the low debt burden.
+Its climb starting in the mid-1960s reflects the increased debt burden that we saw above.
 The two dips in the 1970s reflect the interest rate dips.
 We then see a sustained higher level in the 1980s before the combined reduced interest rates and reduced debt burden caused a major reduction in the 1990s.
-12
+11